 "We are eating upstairs," Peeta explains, noticing my curious gaze.

 I nod and follow him as he leads me to a set of stairs that we slowly climb, trying to drag out time.
 Peeta knocks the door at the top of the steps.
 "It's Peeta!
-We are here!" he calls before he opens the door.
+We're here!" he calls before he opens the door.

 We walk into a nicely furnished living-dining room.
 One side of the room is occupied with a large TV and a black, leather couch.
 A dining table made from shiny, brown wood occupies the other half of the space.

 Peeta's dad walks into the room with a welcoming grin on his face.
-"Hello!" he says before he envelopes Peeta in a hug and then moves to hug me.
-I hug him back even though I am slightly surprised at the action.
+"Hello!" he says before he envelopes Peeta in a hug and then moves to shake my hand.

 "Oh, she's in our room, fixing her hair and makeup or whatever these women do," he explains.
 "Go relax on the couch while I check on the food.
 It won't be too long.
 I hope you are hungry."

 My stomach rumbles loudly as he leaves the room and Peeta chuckles.
-I elbow him in the side as we both take a seat on the couch.
+I elbow him in his side as we both take a seat on the couch.
 "This room is nice," I say.

 "Yeah...
-Mom likes to make out that we are stinking rich when her friends come over."
+My mother likes to make out that we are extremely wealthy when her friends come over."

 "Well, you work at a bakery.
 You do have a lot of money," I comment.

 "Not as much as you think.
 All the money we get mostly goes on ingredients for the bakery.
-When I lived here we would eat the food at the bakery, and not the fresh food, we had to wait until it was stale and no one would buy it," Peeta admits.
+When I lived here we would eat bakery food, but not the fresh stuff.
+We had to wait until it was stale and no one else would buy it," Peeta admits.